Wcubed/simple_music_player/README.md

   where the playlist window shows the current play queue, which will be shuffled when shuffle is enabled.
 - Listen to media keys when the window is focused.
 - Listen to media keys when the window is _not_ focused.
 (Can this be done in gdscript?)
+- Allow reordering songs in the playlist
+- Allow removing songs from the playlist.